 This means that to be able to cope with the exams, you’re going to have to learn the skills that allow you to make sense of what you’re being asked to do and figure out how it relates to what you’ve learned so that you can construct answers that actually address the question and are specific enough to be worth the marks.

-This is what we actually mean by ‘exam technique’ and teaching these skills is the basis of my approach to tuition.
+This is what we actually mean by ‘exam technique’ and teaching these skills is the basis of my approach as an online A-level Biology and Chemistry tutor.
 Overall, I’ll teach you to stop thinking like a student and start thinking like a scientist.

 As part of this, we’ll work on the subject-specific skills required for A* exam technique, such as breaking down scary calculation questions in Chemistry, and analysing and interpreting graphs in Biology.
 We’ll also cover the basics, including the correct format for the answer to an ‘explain’ question, and how to avoid rounding errors in calculation questions.